dkulyk/pulsestaking/README.md

   1. Recovery of arbitrary ERC20 tokens
   1. The concept of owner
 1. Possible other changes depend on how well the original Synthetix contract suits the client's needs.
+1. Upgraded used OpenZeppelin contract versions
+1. Started using Solidity version 0.8.19
+1. Removed the use of SafeMath (no longer needed with new Solidity)
+1. Removed the use of IStakingRewards interface